ibexa/documentation-developer/docs/api/php_api/php_api.md

 PHP API uses [Exceptions](https://www.php.net/exceptions) to handle errors.
 Each API method may throw different exceptions, depending on what it does.

-It is good practice to cover every exception you expect to happen.
+It's good practice to cover every exception you expect to happen.

-For example if you are using a command which takes the Content ID as a parameter, the ID may either not exist, or the referenced content item may not be visible to the user.
+For example if you're using a command which takes the Content ID as a parameter, the ID may either not exist, or the referenced content item may not be visible to the user.

 Both cases should be covered with error messages: